DinoMalin/dinosh/README.md

-# Better Minishell
+# Dinosh

-A minishell that does everything it's supposed to do, and a bit more.
+Dinosh, or dinoshell, is an attempt to create a POSIX-compliant shell.
 ## How does it work ?

 We begin by taking a string, which we will call the input.